Find everything you need from locating a person in prison to visitation information.

 What does the law say?

-In 2011, the Louisiana Legislature enacted Revised Statute 14:405, which prohibits inmates from establishing an account on any internet-based social networking website.
-Specifically, it is unlawful for any offender who is incarcerated and who is sentenced to the legal custody of the Louisiana Department of Public Safety and Corrections, including those assigned to parish jails, to establish or maintain an account on any internet-based social networking website.
+In 2011, the Louisiana Legislature enacted Revised Statute 14:405, which prohibits people in prison or jail from establishing an account on any internet-based social networking website.
+Specifically, it is unlawful for any person who is incarcerated and who is sentenced to the legal custody of the Louisiana Department of Public Safety and Corrections, including those assigned to parish jails, to establish or maintain an account on any internet-based social networking website.

-Sign up for emergency notifications to get notified about emergency situations, like prisoner escapes, as well as general information such as visitation cancellations via phone contact, text messages and/or emails.
+Sign up for emergency notifications to get notified about emergency situations, like people from prison escaping, as well as general information such as visitation cancellations via phone contact, text messages and/or emails.

-Visitation with offenders committed to the Louisiana Department of Public Safety & Corrections (DPS&C) is a privilege.
-Visitation may be restricted, denied or suspended if an offender and/or visitor does not follow the Department’s visitation rules.
-Prospective visitors may refer to Department Regulation C-02-008 for specific rules governing offender visitation.
+Visitation with people committed to the Louisiana Department of Public Safety & Corrections (DPS&C) is a privilege.
+Visitation may be restricted, denied or suspended if an imprisoned person and/or visitor does not follow the Department’s visitation rules.
+Prospective visitors may refer to Department Regulation C-02-008 for specific rules governing visitation.
 The regulation may also be obtained by requesting a copy from the facility.
 Items considered to be contraband, including any type of weapon, firearm or any other item detrimental to the security of the facility, are not allowed.
 Prohibited items and other personal possessions (wallet, purse, cash, etc.) must be left in the visitor’s locked vehicle for the duration of the visit.
-The following are rules that a visitor must follow in order to be allowed to visit with an offender.
+The following are rules that a visitor must follow in order to be allowed to visit with a person in prison.

-1. Visiting List: In order to visit an offender, the visitor must be on the offender’s approved visiting list.
-The offender has been given information on how to add someone to their visiting list.
-If you are uncertain as to whether you are on the offender’s approved visiting list, please contact the offender you wish to visit.
+1. Visiting List: In order to visit a person in prison, the visitor must be on the person’s approved visiting list.
+The imprisoned person has been given information on how to add someone to their visiting list.
+If you are uncertain as to whether you are on a person in prison’s approved visiting list, please contact the person you wish to visit.
 Do not call the facility for this information; it will not be provided over the phone.